puppetlabs/puppetlabs-postgresql/README.md

 ##### `role`

 Specifies the role or user whom you are granting access to.
+In Redshift, this can be a username ("username") or a group ("GROUP groupname").

 #### postgresql::server::grant_role